-Capital outlay costs (furniture and other items) were purposely listed in the table without a cost.
-CVS listed it in the event some type of capital outlay item is broken or needs replaced during this fiscal year.
+Replacement items listed are estimated.
+In the event an item is broken or needs replaced during this fiscal year, state/federal funds will be used.
 In previous fiscal years, capital outlay costs were not specifically listed in the budget and when purchases were needed/necessary, they not allowed by FMCSA.
-It purchases are necessary, CVS will adjust the budget to reflect the cost.

-Furniture costs are estimated to replace items that break or wear out during this fiscal year.
 The items purchased are only used by CVS employees.
-All items over the ISP inventory threshold, (\$500.00) will be included on the employee's inventory list.
+All items are included on the employee's inventory list.